 Let us focus on sect A, and consider radicalization and de-radicalization within this sect.
-Our first assumption is that these processes are modulated by a collective "sensitivity" parameter $s_A$ : as $s_A$ increases so does radicalization, while deradicalization decreases.
-This quantity may be viewed as a state of alertness, or as the propensity of members of sect A to radicalize; for example $s_A$ will be low in situations of calm but may increase under hostilities perpetrated by members of sect B.
+Our first assumption is that these processes are modulated by a collective 'sensitivity' parameter s_A : as s_A increases so does radicalization, while de-radicalization decreases.
+This quantity may be viewed as a state of alertness, or as the propensity of members of sect A to radicalize; for example, s_A will be low in situations of calm but may increase under hostilities perpetrated by members of sect B.

-Radicalization will take two forms: either as a spontaneous process or after personal discussions, social media, or mass propaganda campaigns that expose an individual to already radicalized ones.
-On the other hand, de-radicalization is assumed to occur as a spontaneous process only: we assume there are no active attempts by non-radicals to change the minds of the radicals.
-We can thus write an expression for the time evolution of the number of radicals $r_A$ as follows
+Radicalization will take two forms: either as a spontaneous process or after personal discussions, social media or mass indoctrination campaigns that expose an individual to already radicalized ones.
+Such pathways to radicalization are well established and have been reported in the sociology, psychology and political science literature [7,19-22].
+On the other hand, de-radicalization is assumed to occur as an internal process only: we assume there are no active attempts by non-radicals to change the minds of the radicals.
+Social science studies report that de-radicalization may be due to ideological disengagement stemming from the perception of lesser threats, ageing out, or possible exit programmes crafted by non-governmental or international organizations [23,24].
+Since age-dependency or third-party interventions are outside the scope of this work, for simplicity we assume de-radicalization to depend solely on the sensitivity level of the population.
+We can thus write an expression for the time evolution of the number of radicals $r{\rm A}$ as follows:

-$$\dot{r}A = n_A \left[ \lambda_A s_A + p_A s_A \frac{r_A}{N_A} \right] - \mu_A f(s_A) r_A. \tag{2.1}$$
+$$\dot{r}{A} = n{A} \left[\lambda{A} s{A} + p{A} s{A} \frac{r{A}}{N{A}} \right] - \mu{A} f(s{A}) r{A}. \tag{2.1}$$

-The first term on the right hand side of Eq.
-2.1 represents spontaneous radicalization described by the intrinsic rate $\lambda_A$ and modulated by the sensitivity parameter $s_A$ .
-The second term represents radicalization in response to propaganda as spread by the $r_A/N_A$ fraction of active radicals at rate $p_A$ , and similarly modulated by $s_A$ .
-Finally, we assume de-radicalization occurs at an intrinsic rate $\mu_A$ modulated by a sensitivity-dependent function $f(s_A)$ that decreases with $s_A$ so that a highly sensitive population is more unlikely to de-radicalize.
-The dynamics of the $r_B(t)$ radicals are described in the same way, with all labels A replaced with B in Eq.
-2.1, and where rates $\lambda_B$ , $p_B$ , $\mu_B$ , and the population $N_B$ , may differ from their A counterparts.
-Our complete model thus consists of two coupled equations for $r_A$ , $r_B$ where the two factions may or may not be symmetrically balanced in their strengths and responses.
+The first term on the right-hand side of equation (2.1) represents spontaneous radicalization described by the intrinsic rate λ_A and modulated by the sensitivity parameter s_A .
+The second term represents radicalization in response to indoctrination from the r_A/N_A fraction of active radicals at rate p_A , and similarly modulated by s_A .
+Finally, we assume de-radicalization occurs at an intrinsic rate μ_A modulated by a sensitivity-dependent function $f(s_A)$ that decreases with s_A so that a highly sensitive population is more unlikely to de-radicalize.
+The dynamics of the $r_B(t)$ radicals are described in the same way, with all labels A replaced with B in equation (2.1), and where rates λ_B, p_B, μ_B and the population N_B , may differ from their A counterparts.
+Our complete model thus consists of two coupled equations for r_A, r_B where the two factions may or may not be symmetrically balanced in their strengths and responses.